ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-pwa-step03.md

 Let's walk through what that is doing:

-1. if the current environment supports geolocation
+1. If the current environment supports geolocation:
-   1. call the web API
+   1. Call the web API
-   1. the web API takes callbacks, convert that to a Promise
+   1. The web API takes callbacks, convert that to a Promise
-1. in the rare case that geolocation is not supported, fallback to our default location
+1. In the rare case that geolocation is not supported, fallback to our default location (not tested)

 Now in the main code we can replace `: this.defaultPosition);` with `: await this.getCurrentPositionWebApi());`.